awsdocs/amazon-fsx-windows-user-guide/doc_source/self-manage-prereqs.md

   These represent the minimum set of permissions that are required to join computer objects to your Active Directory\.
 For more information, see the Microsoft Windows Server documentation topic [ Error: Access is denied when non\-administrator users who have been delegated control try to join computers to a domain controller](https://support.microsoft.com/en-us/help/932455/error-message-when-non-administrator-users-who-have-been-delegated-con)\.

-To learn more about creating a service account with the correct permissions, see [ Delegating Privileges to Your Amazon FSx Service Account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.
+To learn more about creating a service account with the correct permissions, see [ Delegating privileges to your Amazon FSx service account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.

 **Note**
 Amazon FSx requires a valid service account throughout the lifetime of your Amazon FSx file system\.
 Amazon FSx must be able to fully manage the file system and perform tasks that require unjoining and rejoining your AD domain using, such as replacing a failed file server or patching Windows Server software\.
 Please keep your Active Directory configuration, including the service account credentials, updated with Amazon FSx\.
-To learn how, see [Keeping Your Active Directory Configuration Updated with Amazon FSx](self-managed-AD-best-practices.md#keep-ad-config-updated)\.
+To learn how, see [Keeping your Active Directory configuration updated with Amazon FSx](self-managed-AD-best-practices.md#keep-ad-config-updated)\.

- If this is your first time using AWS and Amazon FSx for Windows File Server, make sure to set up before starting\.
-For more information, see [Setting Up](setting-up.md)\.
+ If this is your first time using AWS and FSx for Windows File Server, make sure to set up before starting\.
+For more information, see [Setting up](setting-up.md)\.

 **Important**
 Do not move computer objects that Amazon FSx creates in the OU after your file system is created\.
 Doing so will cause your file system to become misconfigured\.